 Quantitative Reasoning

-Students with high quantitative scores often see the "short cuts" in maths problems.
-They can manipulate numbers mentally and understand the logic behind formulas.
+This battery looks at a student's ability to work with numbers and numerical sequences.
+It is not a test of arithmetic.
+Instead, it measures how a student identifies patterns and relationships between quantities.
+It identifies the "mathematical mind" rather than the student who has just practiced their They can manipulate numbers mentally and understand the logic behind formulas.
 In a Science lesson, these students will quickly spot trends in data tables.
 If a student has a low quantitative score but high verbal ability, they may need you to "talk through" the logic of a maths problem before they can solve it.

 Spatial Reasoning

 Spatial reasoning measures the ability to visualise and manipulate 2D and 3D images in the mind.
-It is often the most overlooked battery, yet it is crucial for STEM subjects.
+It is often the most overlooked battery, yet it is important for STEM subjects.
 Students must imagine how a shape would look if it were rotated or folded.
 This skill is vital for understanding geometry, molecular structures in Chemistry, or technical drawing in Engineering.

 A student with high spatial reasoning is often a "big picture" thinker.
 They may struggle with linear, step-by-step instructions but can grasp a complex system if they see a model of it.
 Research shows that spatial skills are a strong predictor of future success in technical fields.
 If you have a student who can build incredible structures in Lego or Minecraft but cannot write a paragraph, check their spatial score.
 It is likely very high.